camconrad/compensator/README.md

 ## Thanks We Owe
 Many thanks to long-time Compound community member [Mike Ghen](https://github.com/mikeghen), who created this concept and won a hackathon grant for it from Compound 2 years ago.
 We also thank Compound contributors heading the grants program, who've allowed Compensator to be furthered and surfaced in the community.
 Lastly, we thank the Compound community as a whole for the opportunity to drive greater outcomes for Compound.

-## License
-This project is licensed under the GNU General Public License.